kxzhang0209/Juan-de-Fuca-Ridge/README.md

 In ./gmtplot:
 File *.sh is written to plot different pictures with GMT.
 Since I was a white hand when I wrote these codes, I would suggest you write your own codes to plot rather than spending time understanding mine.

+In ./thermal
+File MOR06.prm is the source code to produce numerical model of JDF.
+./output contains some selected solutions.
+What we wanted was the stable (final) state of the model.
+./aspect_melt has some outloaded data from output.